Rex the Wonder Dog

-Rex the Wonder Dog is a fictional superhero dog in the DC Comics universe.
+Rex the Wonder Dog is a superhero dog appearing in American comic books published by DC Comics.
 Created in 1952 by Robert Kanigher of Wonder Woman fame and artist Alex Toth, Rex has sometimes been compared to Superman's dog Krypto, who was created three years later.
 While the two canine crime fighters do share some similarities, they are decidedly different.

 Rex shares his name with a canine film actor "Rex the Wonder Dog", from numerous silent films of the 1920s.

 Publication history

 Rex the Wonder Dog first starred in his own bi-monthly series, The Adventures of Rex the Wonder Dog #1 – 46 (January/February 1952 – September/October 1959), titled Rex the Wonder Dog for issues #1 and #2.
 The series was written by Robert Kanigher, and was illustrated for the first three issues by Alex Toth and Sy Barry.
 From issue #2 (March/April 1952) almost every issue had one Rex story written by Kanigher and one written by John Broome.
 From issue #4, the stories were drawn by Gil Kane and mostly inked by Bernard Sachs, although from issue #29 (September/October 1956) a few issues had scripts by Bob Haney instead of Kanigher.
 Gil Kane and Sy Barry also drew all of the distinctive covers.
 The title was cancelled after issue #46 (November–December 1959).

 After the cancellation, Rex did not appear again for another 18 years, until he was re-introduced by writer Steve Englehart in Justice League of America #144 (July 1977), a flashback issue to 1960 which featured a number of minor 1950s DC Comics characters that had once had their own series.
 After this there were only sporadic appearances: a 'Whatever happened to ...' tale in DC Comics Presents #35 (July 1981) written by Mike Tiefenbacher with art by Gil Kane, Secret Origins #48 (April 1990), The Flash (vol. 2) #46 – 47 (January – February 1991), Green Lantern (vol. 3) #30 – 31 (October 1992) and the linked The Flash (vol. 2) #70 (November 1992), and Guy Gardner: Warrior #29 (March 1995).
 Rex then had a supporting role in Superboy and the Ravers (September 1996 – March 1998), and later Day of Vengeance: Infinite Crisis Special #1 (March 2006), which led directly into Rex making a number of appearances in Shadowpact (July 2006 – July 2008).